Medically reviewed by Drugs.com. Last updated on Jul 24, 2023.

 Chronic renal failure is a lifelong problem that can worsen over time to become end-stage renal disease.
 End-stage renal disease is a permanent condition that can be treated only with dialysis or a kidney transplant.

-Many forms of kidney failure cannot be prevented.
+Many forms of kidney injury or failure cannot be prevented.
 People who have diabetes, high blood pressure or coronary artery disease should try to control the illness with appropriate diet, medication and lifestyle changes.
 Before a computed tomography (CT) scan or angiogram procedure that uses contrast dye, your doctor will want to be sure that your kidneys can handle the dye load.
 Also your doctor will want you to be well hydrated with either oral or intravenous fluids.

 If you already have chronic kidney failure, treating medical problems such as diabetes and high blood pressure and avoiding medications and other treatments that can further damage the kidneys may prevent worsening of kidney function.
 If you have chronic kidney failure, you should tell any physician who treats you.

-- Acute kidney injury — Treatment begins with measures to correct the cause of renal failure (shock, hemorrhage, burns, heart attack, etc.).
+- Acute kidney injury — Treatment begins with measures to correct the cause of renal injury (shock, hemorrhage, burns, heart attack, etc.).
 Usually doctors order intravenous fluids to be sure that there is sufficient blood flow to the kidneys.
 This is not done if there is already severe fluid overload.
 Medications may be needed to lower high levels of potassium and other blood chemicals.
 If severe fluid overload or abnormalities in blood chemistry cannot be corrected with medications, emergency short-term dialysis may be necessary.

 - Chronic renal failure — People with chronic renal failure are monitored closely with frequent physical examinations, blood pressure checks and blood testing.
 Treatment often includes: